Susanna Sutherland | Principal

-Susanna started her career in a utility.
-She focused on watershed health, capturing $1,500,000 in restoration grants for the Tennessee Valley Authority’s Environmental Policy and Planning division.
+The first years of her career focused on watershed health.
+She obtained $1,500,000 in restoration grants for the Tennessee Valley Authority’s Environmental Policy and Planning division.
 She later joined TVA’s River Operations and Environment division, scheduling river flows for the 7-state system.

 Education | The University of Tennessee, Knoxville